jalendport/craft-hideadmin/README.md

 This plugin hides admin users from non-admin users.

 - Admin users aren't included in the users table for non-admin users
-- Non-admin users can't view or edit admin users
+- Non-admin users cannot view or edit admin users

 ## Requirements